tikna123/system-design-notes/README.md

-# This repo contains all the system design related notes or docs
+# This repo contains all the system design related tips or notes

 ## System Design tips
 * Web server and cache server should be close to each other.
 So that it should not take much time for cache request.